rebbasivesh/python-from-zero/README.md

 # python-from-zero
+1. `python -m venv venv` creates an isolated Python environment named `venv`.
+2. `venv\Scripts\activate` activates that environment so you can install and run packages locally.

 list of commonly used Python libraries across various domains, along with the commands to install them using pip.

 | Library      | Purpose                        | Install Command          |